harsha-bhat/mongo-puppeteer-scraper/README.md

 # mongo-puppeteer
 Scrape websites using puppeteer and save the results into MongoDB.

-Required MongoDB 3.6+ and Node.js 8.0+
+Requires MongoDB 3.6+ and Node.js 8.0+

 <b>Setup Instructions: </b>
 1. Install dependencies